 9. At the ANC’s request, on November 1-4, 2021, Maret held in-person meetings to discuss its plans with nearby neighbors living on each of the four sides of the ECC field — Nebraska Avenue, NW, Utah Avenue, NW, Rittenhouse Street, NW, and 28th Street, NW.
 Maret also held a virtual meeting on November 15, 2021, to explain its plans and answer questions.
 A commissioner attended each of those meetings.
 Maret also met individually with each of the residents who requested a meeting.

 10. On December 15, 2021, Maret held a virtual meeting to present revisions to its plans for the sports field that it made to address nearby residents’ concerns.
 Maret conducted “office hours” with its design and consulting team on January 4, 2022, and January 5, 2022, for residents to ask questions.
 On January 6, 2022, Ward 4 Councilmember Lewis George held a virtual meeting to hear from residents their concerns with Maret’s plans.
-Maret held further office hours on January 26, 2022 (to present and answer questions about its 3D model of the planned sports field) and January 28, 2022 (to answer questions about its Comprehensive Transportation Review).
+Maret held further office hours on January 26, 2022 (to present and answer questions about its 3D model of the planned sports field) and January 28, 2022 (to answer questions about its Comprehensive Transportation Review (CTR)).
 At the Commission’s request, Maret added two more office hours sessions on February 3, 2022, and February 8, 2022, to allow residents to see other views of the 3D model.
 Commissioners attended all of those meetings.

 11. On December 16, 2021, the Commission convened an advisory group of six residents with homes near the ECC, four of whom were members of the Friends of the Field, a party to the BZA proceeding.
 The group was intended to assist the Commission in developing conditions for Maret’s proposed sports field that could be acceptable to the Commission, ECC, Maret, and the nearby neighbors.
 This group met almost weekly through February 9, 2022.
 Based on discussions with all parties, the Commission concluded that on several significant issues, the Friends of the Field and Maret were at an impasse.
 On February 6, 2022, however, the Commission circulated a set of proposed conditions that it believed could be the basis for discussions leading to a partial settlement.
+Maret responded to these proposed conditions on February 9, 2022.
+The four members of the advisory group who are part of Friends of the Field responded with their proposed conditions on February 16, 2022, but the Friends members acknowledged that they had not consulted the two non-Friends members of the advisory group, and those two members stated that they did not support the Friends’ proposed conditions.
 Further discussions narrowed the remaining issues in dispute, though the major disagreements between Friends of the Field and Maret remained unresolved.

 12. On January 10, 2022, the Commission devoted three hours of its regular public meeting to hearing from residents about their opposition to or support for Maret’s application.
 On January 13, 2022, on their own initiative, all of the commissioners walked the vacant field with the chair of ECC’s Board, Maret’s Assistant Head of School, and a Friends of the Field representative who lives on the Rittenhouse Street alley and is also a member of the Commission’s advisory group.
 This walk-through was requested to better understand Maret’s recent modifications to its plans.